 The Flight of Passage Queue

 Make sure you wear your comfy shoes because this has to be the longest queue I have seen for a Disney attraction to date.
-If you are in the standby line you will start by meandering underneath the floating rocks and traveling upwards into the mountains.
+If you are waiting in the standby line you will start by meandering underneath the floating rocks and traveling upwards into the mountains.
 This is where you want to whip those cameras out and snap a family shot because you can really get some great stuff.
-After what feels like a mile long walk, you then journey inside the mountain.
-Here cave-like tunnels have been carved out and painted on.
-This is where you get a picture of what is ahead.
-The walls are covered with drawings of the Banshee and Navi.

-A FULL-size Avatar in some sort of incubation tank.
-He moves, looks real, and I was just waiting for his eyes to pop open and someone to cue the scary movie background music.
+In this room, you also come across the creepiest part of the queue, a FULL-size Avatar in some sort of incubation tank.
+He moves, and looks real, I was just waiting for his eyes to pop open and someone to cue the scary movie background music.
 All joking aside be sure to take a look around and soak in all the hidden gems, there is so much to see!

 After the scientist labs, you are so close!
 You enter a giant room where you can see humans getting linked to their Avatars by a computer.
 Then it is on to the sorting.
-You will line up in groups of 14 people to enter into the preshow rooms.
+You will line up in groups of 14 people to enter into the pre-show room.
 A cast member will assign you a number before you enter.
 Remember this, because you will need to find your number a few more times.

-Preshow for Flight of Passage
+Pre-show Video for Flight of Passage

 Once you have waited and waited now it’s time for the show!
-Well, two preshows to be exact.
+Well, two pre-shows to be exact.
 The first room you go into explains the adventure you are about to embark on.
 Inside this room, you will link to an Avatar who is flying on a Banshee.
 As you know if you watched the movie, is an important rite of passage for the Navi.

 What happens to you in this room?
-They run some strobe lights during scans and blow some air while they decontaminate you and find you Avatar match.
+They run some strobe lights during scans and blow some air while they decontaminate you and find you an Avatar match.

-The next preshow room is just a safety video.
+The next pre-show room is just a safety video.
 They run down how you are going to board your link machine.
 The link machine is the device you sit on and allows you to experience flying on a Banshee.

 Loading onto your Avatar Link Chair

-The ride vehicle is unique to Walt Disney World, and there is a lot of discussion online about the leg and back restraints.
+The ride vehicle is unique to Walt Disney World, and there is a lot of discussions online about the leg and back restraints.
 Similar to the Tron Coaster in Shanghai Disney, the vehicles are similar to a motorcycle, with a seat that you straddle.
 The automated restraints are built directly into the seat and are engaged directly before the ride starts.
 Because the seats are meant to keep your body safe throughout the experience, you’ll feel pressure as they are turned on.

 - Must transfer to standard wheelchair, and then to ride vehicle